coreruleset/auto-decoding-plugin/README.md

 Simple generic transformations are enabled by default when installing this plugin.

-Double generic transformations can be enabled in in the configuration file `generic-transformations-config-before.conf` in the `plugins` folder.
+Double generic transformations can be enabled in in the configuration file generic-transformations-config-before.conf` in the `plugins` folder.

 Generic transformations mean a severe performance impact and should be enabled with caution.
-The aforementioned base64 encoded parameter will will expand the number of ARGS from 1 to 1 + 3 parameters (original parameter plus three decoded parameters).
+The aforementioned base64 encoded parameter will expand the number of ARGS from 1 to 1 + 3 parameters (original parameter plus three decoded parameters).
 The same parameter at PL4 will bring a whopping 1 + 66 parameters.